hpesciotti/GeoQuiz/README.md

 As a personal note, while analyzing the Geography for Kids project code, I noticed it was complex compared to the other app samples.
 Through a search on GitHub, I confirm that a person with a good background in the field developed it, which contrasts with my background of almost no coding experience before enrolling in Code Institute's course.
 The complexity ultimately led me to intensify my immersion in JavaScript and improve my skills.

 The app is aimed at people of all ages and backgrounds, but it's best suited to people who have already completed elementary school.
-It also aims to create a playful and colourful environment that introduces the user to the main themes of geography, such as Geopolitics, Climatology, Landforms, and Biogeography.
+It also aims to create a ludic playful and colourful environment that introduces the user to the main themes of geography, such as Geopolitics, Climatology, Landforms, and Biogeography.

 Responsibility is essential for the app as it allows users to access the quiz from various devices.
 Finally, the high score/leaderboard system gives greater engagement by generating competition between friends and potential users.